SRGSSR/srgdataprovider-apple/docs/SERVICE_AVAILABILITY.md

 ## Image scaling service

-Only prefined width or size are available for scaling.
+Only predefined widths and sizes are available for scaling.

 The [PlaySRG image service](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Project+-+Image+Service) is used for all image urls*.